core-wg/href/draft-ietf-core-href.md

 CRI fails if the CRI cannot be validated to satisfy all of the required constraints.

-If a naming authority creates a CRI from user input, it MAY apply the following (and only the following) normalizations to get the CRI more likely to validate:
+If a naming authority creates a CRI from user input, it may need to apply the following (and only the following) normalizations to get the CRI more likely to validate: